sagan/simplegoproxy/README.md

   - `!xxx` : All content types except this specific type.
 E.g. `!html`.
 - `_sgp_indexfile=<value>` : If this parameter is set and the current target url ends with `/`, Simplegoproxy will append this parameter to the end of target url before fetching it.
 E.g. `index.html`.
 - `_sgp_md2html` : (Value ignored) Render markdown to html.
 If this parameter is set and the response has a content type of `text/markdown`, Simplegoproxy will convert the response body from markdown to html and set `Content-Type: text/html` response header.
+- `_sgp_mdpath` : Array Value.
+If the target url path ends with this suffix, do markdown-html conversion.
 - `_sgp_salt=<value>` : The response encryption key salt.
 See below "Response encryption" section.
 - `_sgp_publickey=<value>` : The response encryption ECDH client pulic key (hex string).
 See below "Response encryption" section.
 - `_sgp_referer=<value>` : Array Value.
 Set the allowed referer of request to the entrypoint url.
 See below "Referer restrictions" section.